LLNL/Silo/docs/Chapter2-Section9.md

 #### Description:

 This method will write any Python dictionary object to a Silo file as a Silo object.
-Here’s the rub.
+Here's the rub.
-Readers employing Silo’s high level interface (e. g.
+Readers employing Silo's high level interface (e. g.
 DBGetUcdmesh, DBGetQuadvar, etc.
-) will be able recognize an object so written if and only if the dict object’s structure matches a known high-level Silo object.
+) will be able recognize an object so written if and only if the dict object's structure matches a known high-level Silo object.

-So, you can use this method to write objects that can be read later via Silo’s high-level object methods such DBGetUcdmesh and DBGetMaterial, etc. as long as the Python dictionary’s members match what Silo expects.
+So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and DBGetMaterial, etc. as long as the Python dictionary's members match what Silo expects.

 Often, the easiest way to decode how a given Python dict object should be structured to match a Silo object is to find an example object in some file and read it into Python with GetVarInfo().

 It is fine to create a dict object with additional members too.
-For example, if you create a dict object that is intended to be a Silo material object, you can add additional members to it and readers will still be able to read it via DBGetMaterial.
+For example, if you create a dict object that is intended to be a Silo material object, you can add additional members to it and readers will still be able to read it via `DBGetMaterial`.
 Of course, such readers will not be aware of any additional members so handled.

-It is also fine to create wholly new kinds of Silo objects for which there are no corresponding high-level interface methods such as GetUcdmesh or GetQuadvar in the C language interface.
+It is also fine to create wholly new kinds of Silo objects for which there are no corresponding high-level interface methods such as GetUcdmesh or GetQuadvar in the `C` language interface.
-Such an object can be read by the generic object, DBGetObject() C language interface method.
+Such an object can be read by the generic object, DBGetObject() `C` language interface method.

 ### `<DBfile>.Write()` - Write primitive array data to a Silo file (see DBWrite)